ConnectedSystems/Streamfall.jl/README.md

 reset!(node)

 # Run a specific node, and only a specific node, for all time steps
-inflow = ...      # array of inflows for each time step extractions = ... # extractions from stream for each time step gw_flux = ...     # forced groundwater interactions for each time step
+inflow = ...      # inflows for each time step
+extractions = ... # extractions from stream for each time step gw_flux = ...     # forced groundwater interactions for each time step
 run_node!(node, climate; inflow=inflow, extraction=extractions, exchange=gw_flux)